twangodev/rybbit/monitor-agent/DEPLOYMENT.md

-# FrogStats Monitor Agent Deployment Guide
+# Rybbit Monitor Agent Deployment Guide

-This guide covers deploying the FrogStats Monitor Agent to VPS instances in different regions.
+This guide covers deploying the Rybbit Monitor Agent to VPS instances in different regions.

 ## Prerequisites

 - VPS instances in desired regions (us-east, us-west, europe, asia)
 - Docker installed on each VPS
 - SSL certificates (or use Let's Encrypt)
-- Main FrogStats server IP address for whitelisting
+- Main Rybbit server IP address for whitelisting

 ## Deployment Methods